rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231115_New York Times Podcasts.md

 *  And we need to act.
 *  Is dozens of states banding together.
 *  So today, myself and 42 other attorney generals across this nation are announcing collective
-*  action in state—
+*  action in stateâ€”
 *  A kind of astonishing coalition of red states like Texas and Tennessee and blue liberal
-*  states like Massachusetts—
+*  states like Massachusettsâ€”
 *  Today my office has filed a lawsuit against Meta Platforms Inc.
-*  The company formerly known as Facebook—
+*  The company formerly known as Facebookâ€”
 *  For knowingly harming the mental health of young social media users.
 *  Coming together to sue Meta, which is the social media giant, as you know, that owns
 *  Instagram and Facebook and WhatsApp.